heppocogne/gdscript-function-encryption/README.md

 1. Activate this plugin. `res://secret` and encryption keys are generated.
 2. Write function definitions and variables etc... to .gd file.
 `call_impl()` accepts 3 arguments: method name, object, and arguments(optional).
-If your need more arguments, pass array or dictionary.
+If you need more arguments, pass array or dictionary.
 ```gdscript
 extends Node